danjayrose/ourbucketl.ist/src/pages/inca-jungle/index.md

 image: "./machu-picchu.jpg"
 ---

 >“I'm struggling here, if I'm honest with you.
 I don't know how to sell it with...
-Do you like llamas?.”
+Do you like llamas?”

 Karl Pilkington on Machu Picchu.